-The particular of loans given, guarantees provided and investments made are given in the notes to the Financial Statements.
+The particular of loans given, guarantees provided and investments made have been duly disclosed in the Financial Statements.

-11. DISCLOSURE OF RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

-All transactions entered into by the Company with Related Parties for the year under review were on arm's length basis and in ordinary course of business and hence not falling under the ambit of Section 188 of the Companies Act, 2013.
+All transactions entered into by the Company with

+Related Parties for the year under review were on arm's length basis and in ordinary course of business and hence not falling under the ambit of Section 188 of the Companies Act, 2013.
 No Related Party Transactions (RPTs) were entered into by the Company during the financial year, which attracted the provisions of section 188 of the Companies Act, 2013.
-There being no 'material' related party transactions / contracts / arrangements as defined under regulation 23 of the SEBI (LODR) Regulations, 2015.
-Accordingly, the disclosure of related party transaction as required under section 134(3)(h) of the Act in Form AOC-2 is not applicable to the Company for the F.Y.
-2022-23 and hence does not form part of this report.
+There being no 'material' related party transactions / contracts / arrangements as defined under regulation 23 of the SEBI (LODR) Regulations, 2015, there are no details to be disclosed in Form AOC-2 (Annexure-2) in that regard.